 “When in the woods…” is a convenient pack-to-play project created for the guests of Oasyhotel, a luxury cabin resort in Tuscany, Italy.

-The objective is to use all the shapes, without overlapping them, to create original minimalist design representing animals or objects or actions.
-You'd be surprised with how many shapes you can create with just 7 pieces.
+The objective is to use all the shapes, without overlapping them, to create an original minimalist design representing animals, objects, or actions.
+You'd be surprised by how many shapes you can create with just 7 pieces.

 Our design experts recognize the most innovative and creative designs from across the globe.
 Visit Design Awards to see the:

 - Best Logo Designs

 - Best Website Designs

 - Best Video Designs

 Our team also ranks agencies worldwide to help you find a qualified agency partner.
 Visit our Agency Directory for the top Logo Design Companies, as well as: